 Long grain white rice is ideal for Mexican rice.
 Rinsing it takes care of any extra starch, and it fluffs nicely after cooking.
 Basmati rice is also a good choice, as basmati rice grains tend to cook individually and fluff nicely without much stickiness.

-✖️➗ Can I double or half the recipe?
+✖️➗ Can I double or halve the recipe?

 Absolutely!
 You can use our adjustable servings in the recipe card to get the exact amounts of each ingredient for the number of servings you prefer.